vsrinivas/fuchsia/HACKING.md

 ### Syncing

 A `git pull` updates to tip of tree.
-Running the `modular` command will make sure your dependencies are in sync.
+Running the `modular` command will sync all non-Dart dependencies.
+If Dart dependencies change, running `./modular_tools/run_pub.py get` will sync those changes.

 ### Building